Can You Run Pool Pump Without Filter? Risks & Solutions

 Install a Bypass System

 Many commercial installations use bypass valves that allow water to circulate while bypassing clogged filters.
-This maintains proper pressure while providing some circulation.
+This maintains circulation while reducing system pressure.

 Use Emergency Filter Media